-Once you have chosen the keywords that you wish to optimize your webpages for, it’s time to optimize your pages.
-This requires some initial knowledge, but is actually very easy to do.
-A note of caution: it’s important not to “over optimize.”
-Google, Yahoo!, and Bing all want you to write your content for readers (not search engines), so don’t go overboard with onpage optimization.
+Once you have researched keywords that you wish to optimize your webpages for, it’s time to finally optimize your pages.
+This requires some knowledge, but is actually very easy to do.
+We’re going to teach you the basics.

 Optimizing Your Meta-Tags

 - There are 3 common meta-tags: meta-title, meta-description, and meta-keywords.
 While meta-tags will help you describe the content of each page to search engines, all but the meta-title have very little effect on how you rank in search engines.
 Consider these tips when constructing your meta-tags:

 - Meta-title (aka “Page Title” or “Title Tag”): Keep it under 55 characters (including) if you don’t want your title cut off in Google’s search results.
 Place your most important keywords first, if possible.
 This will be your headline for your search engine listing, and listing your primary keywords here will help influence your ranking.
 Avoid the use of prepositions and other unnecessary words that will eat up space in your 55 character limit.